Nutmeg vs Wealthfront, Who's Better?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Nutmeg allows you to trade around 273 financial instruments whilst Wealthfront allows you to trade around 273 available.
+Nutmeg allows you to trade around 273 financial instruments whilst Wealthfront has around 273 available.

 Nutmeg and Wealthfront Contact Details

-Being able to contact an online trading platform through many ways is vital.
+Being able to contact your broker simply is a sign of a professional broker.
 Nutmeg and Wealthfront have the following contact details and social medias that you can use.

 |